Frieze or Plush Carpet — What's Really The Better Choice?

 Should I Choose Frieze Carpet or Plush Carpet?—The Final Verdict

 If you're looking to carpet a formal living room or a luxurious primary bedroom, you likely want to stick with the more formal plush carpeting option.
-There's no doubt that nothing can replace the highly polished look that the smooth pile of this style of carpet can provide.
-However, keep in mind that plush carpets will tend to continue to look their best, mainly in areas that don't experience a lot of foot traffic.
+There's no doubt that nothing can replace the highly polished look that the soft pile of this style of carpet can provide.
+However, keep in mind that plush carpets will continue to look their best, mainly in areas that don't experience a lot of foot traffic.

 However, if you're looking to install carpets in more informal or heavily used areas, such as those that you use to relax and unwind, the informal look of a frieze carpet makes a great and cozy option.
 It gives off a comfortable vibe, comes in neutral colors, and feels warm and comfortable on your feet.